rcos/rcos-handbook/docs/leadership/agenda.md

 - [ ] Announce pitches and pitch order on Discord
   - [ ] Ensure external project mentors understand how to pitch or have sent a recording

-## Third Meeting - Project Pairing & Proposal Approval
+## Fifth Meeting - Project Pairing & Proposal Approval

-!> This process is being discussed by RCOS Leadership currently and might be revised.
-This documentation will be updated and improved once we are done.

-?> If not every project gets to pitch during the second meeting, or some projects submit late, these should be quickly pitched at the very beginning of the third meeting.

 The third meeting has two main parts that occur simultaneously: [Project Pairing](membership/project_pairing) and proposal approval.
 The mentors should be split evenly between the two events, with each occuring in its own location.
 Finding a project can be very nervewracking for newcomers, so Project Pairing is intended to ensure every student finds a project.